-SCOPE OF THE DOCTOR OF PHYSICAL THERAPY ACADEMIC POLICY & PROCEDURE MANUAL
+SCOPE OF THE BS/ DPT ACADEMIC POLICY & PROCEDURE MANUAL

 Information in this manual is not intended to be fully comprehensive.
-Students should also refer to policies, data, or listings that are found in: Boston University Bulletin, Academic Conduct Code, Boston University or BU Sargent College websites.
+Students should also refer to policies, data, or listings that are found in: BU Sargent College Graduate or Boston University Bulletin, Academic Conduct Code, Boston University or BU Sargent College websites.